term(5) — Linux manual page

 The ncurses libraries and applications support extended terminfo

-binary format, allowing users to define capabilities which are
+binary format, allowing users to define capabilities that are

 loaded at runtime.
 This extension is made possible by using the

-data when they have reached the end of the size given in the
+when they reach the end of the size given in the header. ncurses

-header. ncurses checks the size, and if it exceeds that due to
+checks the size, and if it exceeds that specified in the header,

-the predefined data, continues to parse according to its own
+continues to parse according to its own scheme.

 First, it reads the extended header (5 short integers):